diku-dk/futhark/docs/language-reference.rst

 module type.
 They can specify of course that a module contains a *submodule* of a specific module type.

+A module type expression can be the name of another module type, or a sequence of *specifications*, or *specs*, enclosed in curly braces.
+A spec can be a *value spec*, indicating the presence of a function or value, an *abstract type spec*, or a *type abbreviation spec*.

 In a value spec, sizes in types on the left-hand side of a function arrow must not be anonymous.
 For example, this is forbidden::